IHE/ITI.DSUBm/input/pagecontent/testplan.md

 The Resource Notification Broker SHALL be able to show that is able to respond to a Resource Notification Subscriber that is creating or updating subscriptions as indicated in[ITI-110](ITI-110.html).

-The Resource Notification Broker SHALL be able to show that is able to send the notifications messages to a Resource Notification Recipient as indicated in[ITI-111](ITI-112.html).
+The Resource Notification Broker SHALL be able to show that is able to send the notifications messages to a Resource Notification Recipient as indicated in[ITI-112](ITI-112.html).

-The Resource Notification Broker SHALL

-The Resource Notification Broker, if support the transaction [ITI-111](ITI-111.html) SHALL be able to show that is able to respond to a Resource Notification Publisher that is communicating a publish event as indicated in[ITI-111](ITI-111.html).
+The Resource Notification Broker, if support the transaction [ITI-111](ITI-111.html) SHALL be able to show that is able to respond to a Resource Notification Publisher that is communicating a publish event as indicated in [ITI-111](ITI-111.html).

 When the Resource Notification Broker is coupled directly with a Document Registry (XDS Document Registry or MHD DOcument Registry) as indicated [here](volume-1.html#15463-dsubm-as-an-interface-for-dsub) or s coupled directly with a DSUB/FHIR interface as indicated [here](volume-1.html#15463-dsubm-as-an-interface-for-dsub) it COULD not support the transaction [ITI-111](ITI-111.html).
 In the first case it SHALL be able to show that it produce notifications when triggered by the Document Registry.